WellOiledMachine/welloiled-logger/README.md

 ```

 These options allow for the logger to accept as input either the provided PID of an already running process, or a provided shell command that it will execute.
 Providing the logger with a PID will make it simply start logging the metrics of that process, while using a command will make the logger execute the command for you, and start logging its metrics.

+* The logger will ALWAYS generate a `psinfo.csv` file containing all process-specific metric details.
+* If your system has proper access to an NVIDIA GPU, then a `gpuinfo.csv` file containing all GPU related metric info will be generated as well.
+* If you use the `-c/--command` option instead of the `-p/--pid` option, the logger will also generate `stdout.log` and `stderr.log` files that contain all stdout and stderr captured from the command.

 > [!NOTE]
 >When using this script, it's important to note that the output directory specified by the user serves as a parent directory for the actual results.
 >Here's how the output structure works: